 Access to the Artery Node product (for desktop version)

 · Level 2, 4 people (each of the 2 invitees on the 1st level has 2 activated invited users)

-· Access to Artery Node product
+· Access to Artery Node product (for mobile version)

 · Opening of 4 levels in the affiliate program